mebeim/aoc/2021/README.md

 6. Given the above, the maximum height we will ever reach is y<sub>min</sub>(y<sub>min</sub> + 1)/2.

-Now, all of the above reasoning makes sense, but we must also consider the other coordinate.
-After all, we are only guaranteed to hit the if at the same time of hitting it with the y coordinate we also hit it with the x coordinate.
+Now, all of the above reasoning makes sense alone for the y, but we must also consider the other coordinate.
+After all, we are only guaranteed to hit the target if we do it with *both* coordinates at the same time.

 Let's think about it: